-171/2" Hole Section
+171⁄2" Hole Section

-The 17 $\frac{1}{2}$ " hole section will be drilled with seawater and bentonite viscous sweeps, taking returns to the seabed.
-Muds to be used are defined in Table 5-1.
+The 171⁄2" hole section will be drilled with seawater and bentonite viscous sweeps, taking returns to the seabed.
+Bentonite is the preferred viscous sweep material due to it's wellbore 'plastering' properties, which reduce the risk of large washouts.